ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0007-error-value-propagation-within-core/index.md

 With the application layer acting as entry point for hosts such as ASP.NET, it's where application and domain errors are documented.
-But being a coordination layer, executing use cases, the application layer is only directly responsible for a subset of errors. e.g., failed validation of the request or failed loading the aggregate due to invalid Id.
+But being a coordination layer, executing workflows, the application layer is only directly responsible for a subset of errors. e.g., failed validation of the request or failed loading the aggregate due to invalid Id.